Chat-Wane/CRATE/README.md

 * You can test it online at http://chat-wane.github.io/CRATE/#.
 * A little [video](https://www.dropbox.com/s/egf2c2do1jd331w/CRATE-video.mp4?dl=0) to explain how to use it

 CRATE is developped within two research projects: The cominlabs project [DESCENT](http://www.descent.cominlabs.ueb.eu/) and the ANR project [SOCIOPLUG](http://socioplug.univ-nantes.fr/).
+The CRATE editor is mainly developped by [GDD team](https://sites.google.com/site/gddlina/), [LINA](https://www.lina.univ-nantes.fr/), [Nantes University](http://www.univ-nantes.fr/).

 CRATE is designed to scale for a large number of participants working on large documents.
 It is based mainly on two components: LSEQ for managing the shared document, and SPRAY to gossip operations on a network of browsers.
 Compared to Google docs: